Vanille-N/website/www/treebor/core.md

 > ```
 <!-- ` -->

+### Per-location tracking

+Apart from some shared internal state at the allocation level, Tree Borrows operates at the _location_ level.
+This means that individual bytes of a single piece of data can be borrowed independently.
+This also holds for different indexes of an array or different fields of a `struct`{.rust}: as long as the borrows are on disjoint parts of memory (and even if it is impossible to guarantee at compile-time that those parts are disjoint, but they happen to be at runtime) the behavior according to Tree Borrows will generally be trivial.

+Most of our examples will use `u8` where the two notions coincide anyway.

 ### Unsafe

 Tree Borrows also differs from the Borrow Checker in that it does not handle